 They own the property, so there is no worry about paying rent or having staff on hand.
 But a clinic is useless without medicines and supplies, and so they are readying to shut down operations. $390 a month will treat 500 children.
-If we can get 12 people to donate $390, 2019 will be covered and will give them time to find a more sustainable strategy.
+If we can get 12 people to donate $390, the next year will be covered and will give them time to find a more sustainable strategy.
 Please help us ensure that Maison de la Gare can continue to provide medical care to these children in need.

 See Issa in action: